ZolisaSilolo/IoT-for-Theft-Proof-Vehicles/README.md

 ---

 ## :partnership: Why Partner With Us?
-- *Proven in Production*
+- *Production Ready Software*
-  Currently safeguarding 12,000+ vehicles across 8 countries.
+  With hardware, it will be safeguarding 12,000+ vehicles across any country which can be deployed anywhere in the world.
 - *AWS Advanced Tier Partner*
   Leverage our certified expertise in IoT and edge computing.
 - *White-Label Options*